100pingissues/randomstuffs/README.md

 # Answer for natas15.py
 Works but slow.
 Similar to OSWE blind sql injection, need to implement binary search from the comment to speed up the script

+# Answer for natas17.py
+Blind SQL injection (time-based) method must be used to solve this level.